What is the Bridges Collaborative Care Clinic and who does it serve?

 What is the clinic model?
 Are you a primary care clinic?

-We are much more of a transitional care clinic, serving as the first point of contact for those with limited ability to gain access to existing services.
+We function similar to an acute care clinic with transitional focus, serving as the first point of contact for those with limited ability to gain access to existing services.
 The goal of our clinic is to support and guide our patients in navigating the healthcare system and to assist them in establishing primary care elsewhere in the community.

 Where will be/is the clinic located?